teuben/nemo/README.md

          make build
          source nemo_start.sh

-One NEMO has been installed, here are some examples of scripts and figures: https://teuben.github.io/nemo/examples/
+Once NEMO has been installed, here are some examples of scripts and figures: https://teuben.github.io/nemo/examples/